magnos-code/magnos/docs/source/theory/background.rst

 Origins in symmetry
 ++++++++++++++++++++

-The interaction we consider in Magnos is the **exchange interaction**.
+The interaction we consider in Magnon is the **exchange interaction**.
 This is a purely quantum phenomenon, which does not have a classical analogous.

 The indistinguishability of electrons requires that the many-electron wavefunction (that depends on particle positions and spin states) must be antisymmetric when two electrons are exchanged.